localstack/docs/content/en/user-guide/tools/cloud-pods/remotes/index.md

 If not explicitly specified, all Cloud Pods commands target the LocalStack Platform as storage remote by default.
 Please note that the CLI needs to be properly authenticated against our Platform, and a Team/Enterprise subscription is required.

-The configuration for a custom remote is saved inside the LocalStack container.
+The configurations for custom remotes are saved inside the [LocalStack volume directory](https://docs.localstack.cloud/references/filesystem/#localstack-volume-directory) and maintained by the LocalStack container itself.
 Therefore, if you want to share Cloud Pods within your team using a custom remote, each team member would need to define the same remote configuration.
 Once added, a remote is persisted across LocalStack restarts.